 Day 2: A trip to the past in Saint-Germain-des-Prés

 Filled with museums and a hot spot for Paris’s antiquity, the Saint-Germain-des-Prés area of the city houses some of the most picturesque buildings and insights into its past.
 You can’t go wrong getting lost in this area, as you’ll be greeted by manicured gardens, covered cafe patios, and excellent people-watching opportunities.

 Although a little pricey, splurge on a morning coffee and pastry to start your day in Saint-Germain-des-Prés at the famous Café de Flore and enjoy the aforementioned people-watching opportunities.
 The allure is in history.
 Café de Flore is a French establishment that’s been around since the late 1800s and was frequented by some of the greatest artists and writers of all time.
 Channel its past by bringing a book while you do as some of the greats once did – order in French, read, and relax – and mentally prepare for another beautiful day in Paris.

 Stroll like a local through Jardin du Luxembourg

 Only a 10-minute walk from Café de Flore, wander your way toward the Jardin du Luxembourg and continue to embrace this mindset once you arrive.
-You’ll come across rose gardens, fountains, ponds, local Parisians, and tourists alike.
+You’ll come across rose gardens, fountains, ponds, and local Parisians.
 If you thought the Café de Flore was old, Jardin du Luxembourg has been around since the early 1600s, and today you’ll find cultural activities in addition to its natural beauty.
-On any given day, you might catch a small concert or practice your French playing a local in a game set out in the gardens.
+On any given day, you might catch a small concert or practice your French by playing a local game set out in the gardens.

 Discover Paris’ first monument, the Panthéon